Future CaféMonday, October 4, 2021, 6:00-7:00pm

 Future Café events are open to all undergraduate students at the University of Chicago.
 No prior knowledge of the topic of discussion is required, nor is there “homework.”

-Please note: This convening is open to all invitees regardless of vaccination status and, because of ongoing health risks, particularly to the unvaccinated, participants are expected to adopt the risk mitigation measures (masking and social distancing, etc.) appropriate to their vaccination status as advised by public health officials or to their individual vulnerabilities as advised by a medical professional.
+Please note: This convening is open to all invitees who are compliant with UChicago vaccination requirements and, because of ongoing health risks, particularly to the unvaccinated, participants are expected to adopt the risk mitigation measures (masking and social distancing, etc.) appropriate to their vaccination status as advised by public health officials or to their individual vulnerabilities as advised by a medical professional.
 Public convening may not be safe for all and carries a risk for contracting COVID-19, particularly for those unvaccinated.
 Participants will not know the vaccination status of others and should follow appropriate risk mitigation measures.